"On Monday morning July 16, 1945, the world was changed forever when the first atomic bomb was tested in an isolated area of the New Mexico desert.

 Top of the list was the then little known, never before built nor never before tested theoretical weapon called the atomic bomb.
 The brain trust that was eventually put together to design such a weapon knew that once constructed, before it could ever be used formally, some form of the weapon would have to be tested --- and that any test would have to be done in some isolated spot without prying eyes, with minimal concern for destruction and radioactive fallout.
 Top secret at the time, several locations were suggested, of which one was San Nicolas Island, the most remote of the California Channel Islands.

 When the U.S. became involved on a formal level in World War II following the attack on Pearl Harbor December 7, 1941, I was living with my mother, father, and two brothers in our original family home in a small community along the southern California coast called Redondo Beach.
-Although San Nicolas Island typically wasn't visible from the bluffs near my house because of the distance, being a little over 73 miles almost due west away, on a clear day you could see several of the other channel islands.
-So, even though we were aware of them, seldom were we ever concerned with them.
+Although San Nicolas Island typically wasn't visible from the bluffs near my house because of the distance, being somewhat over 73 miles almost due west and a little south away, on a clear day you could see several of the other channel islands.
+Even though we were aware of them, seldom were we ever concerned with them.
 Little did we know how tied in with the channel islands, especially San Nicolas, we would become.

 The first October to come up after the war started, one of my brothers had a birthday.
 Because the future was so unsure in those days, and scary besides, my parents decided to throw him the best surprise party they could while time and circumstances would allow it.
 To pull off the surprise required my brothers and me to be out of the house while it was being decorated and guests, friends and kids secretly arrived.